 Everyone should be able to put healthy food on the table, access clean energy and enjoy a thriving environment.
 Yet we live in a world facing growing inequality, climate change and pollution.
-Some corporations are using their money and power to take too much for themselves and destroying our planet.
+Some corporations are using their money and power to take too much for themselves, and are destroying our planet.

 The shoes, electronics and products we buy often contain slavery or environmental destruction in their global supply chains.
-And some of Australia’s biggest mining and banking companies are implicated in abuses oversea and at home, yet these crimes go unpunished.
+And some of Australia’s biggest mining and banking companies are implicated in abuses overseas and at home, yet these crimes go unpunished.

 We act in solidarity to stop corporate crime, demanding rights for people and binding rules for business.
 Empowered communities and social movements working together across borders can build a sustainable and just future.